cjmartin/launchcalendar.org/_posts/2025-05-28-chang-zheng-3be-tianwen-2.md

 payload: Tianwen-2
 payload-type: interplanetary probe
 payload-description: >-
-  Tianwen-2 is China's second interplanetary mission.
-It is an asteroid sample-return spacecraft targeting the near-Earth asteroid 469219 Kamo‘oalewa (2016 HO3), aiming to collect and return over 100g of material to Earth by 2027 using touch-and-go and anchor-drilling techniques.
-After sample return, Tianwen-2 will use Earth gravity to continue to a flyby of comet 311P/PANSTARRS, around 2035, for further studies.
-The mission will demonstrate autonomous navigation, advanced sample acquisition, and test new sampling techniques, carrying eight scientific instruments and a sample return capsule.
+  Tianwen-2 is China's second interplanetary mission and the country's first asteroid sample-return attempt.
+The spacecraft will target the near-Earth asteroid 469219 Kamo‘oalewa (2016 HO3), collecting and returning up to 1,000g of material to Earth by 2027 using both touch-and-go and anchor-drilling sampling techniques.
+After the sample return, Tianwen-2 will use Earth's gravity to continue to a flyby of comet 311P/PANSTARRS around 2035 for further studies.
+The mission aims to study the formation and evolution of asteroids and the early solar system and will demonstrate autonomous navigation, advanced sample acquisition, and new sampling techniques, carrying eight scientific instruments and a sample return capsule.
 links:
   - title: 'Chinese launch cadence accelerates, Tianwen-2 prepares for launch'
     type: